italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     * - **jti**
       - Unique identifier for the JWT.
       - `[RFC7519, Section 4.1.7] <https://www.iana.org/go/rfc7800>`_.
+    * - **credential_status_validity**
+      - Boolean value indicating the absolute validity of the Credential linked to the Status Assertion.
+It MUST be set with the value `false`.
+      - `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_.
-    * - **msg**
+	* - **revoked**
-      - Message returned from the Credential Issuer after revocation.
-It MUST be set with the value "OK".
+      - Boolean value indicating the status of Credential revocation.
+It MUST be set with the value `true` in revocation scenario.
+      - `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_.
-      - This specification.
+	* - **suspended**
+      -  Boolean value indicating the status of Credential suspension.
+It MUST be set with the value `false` in revocation scenario.
+      - `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_.

 Status Assertion